-The Mobile Fishing Permit Byelaw 2022 introduces a revised review process for changes to the Permit Conditions which will potentially provide a monetised benefit to the Authority and by extension the local authorities and Defra that contribute to the Authority's Revenue Budget.
+The Mobile Fishing Permit Byelaw 2022 introduces a revised review process for changes to the Permit Conditions which will potentially provide a monetised benefit to the Authority and by extension to the local authorities and Defra that contribute to the Authority's Revenue Budget.
 There are times when changes to the Permit Conditions are required due to changes to national legislation.
 Byelaws (and the associated Permit Conditions) cannot be less restrictive than national legislation and therefore imposed changes to avoid an ultra vires scenario should not be hampered via a relatively long, consultation process that in effect is a notification of change.
 The revised review process caters for this eventuality and will reduce costs, however; the monetised benefit cannot be accurately estimated.

 The Mobile Fishing Permit Byelaw 2022 includes an exemptions clause that widens the scope for the issue of authorisations relating to maintenance.
 Although it is not possible to accurately quantify the potential monetary benefits to vessel owners, masters and crew, the exemptions clause will produce a monetised benefit.
-Maintenance activity is hindered by the meanings of the Interpretations within the Byelaw.
-Interpretations such as "fishing" or "mobile fishing gear" impede the ability of vessels to conduct gear maintenance at sea within the District and these vessels must therefore transit to areas outside of the District.

-Fishers often have a legitimate need to conduct maintenance activity at sea.
-The exemptions clause will enable the Authority to potentially issue authorisations (with conditions) for maintenance.
+Fishers often have a legitimate need to conduct maintenance activity at sea including deploying the trawls or dredges to test hydraulics winches etc. The exemptions clause will enable the Authority to potentially issue authorisations (with conditions) for such maintenance that otherwise would be a breach of the Byelaw or Permit Conditions.
 The Authority will be able to determine the suitability of the authorisation request and consider what types of maintenance are suitable, where within the District it can be conducted and at what time it can take place.

-Depending on the types and suitability of maintenance required, the exemption clause in the Byelaw (a granted authorisation) will remove the need for mobile fishing vessels to transit to areas outside the District to conduct essential maintenance work; thereby losing fishing time taken for the repairs, spending more money on fuel and increasing their carbon footprint.
+Depending on the types and suitability of maintenance required, the exemption clause in the Byelaw (a granted authorisation) will remove the need for mobile fishing vessels to transit to areas outside the District to conduct essential maintenance work.
+Fishing vessels will therefore potentially save time conducting repairs and spend less money on fuel to reach areas beyond the District.